Tips for Writing Fantasy Novels and The Benefits of Buying Second Hand Books

 There's virtually nothing worse to me than finishing a book and then letting it accumulate dust on the shelf for a few years.
 Thousands of perfectly decent second hand books are buried in attics and basements all around the world, according to us.
 Books are worth more, and buying second hand books encourages a culture of giving back.
 When you buy second hand books, you are confirming that there is a market for this type of product and assisting stores who promote these ideas in remaining in business.

-Consider giving back if you are the type of person who frequently purchases gently used novels.
+Consider giving back if you are the type of person who frequently purchases second hand books.
 One of the finest sensations in the world is donating books.
 Giving the gift of reading to someone who might not otherwise be able to afford it can be really satisfying.
 Even exchanging the book you just finished for a different second hand book can help to ensure that all books have a second opportunity and a life beyond the bookshelf.

 The "Old-School" Charm of Second Hand Books